NREL/EnergyPlus/doc/src/docs/EngineeringReference/12-AlternativeModeling.md

 when, where, and how to apply the room air models available in EnergyPlus.
 The rest of this section provides some guidance in the way of examples and further discussion of the models available in EnergyPlus.

-A new RoomAir model, RoomAirflowNetwork, is added to integrate the RoomAir model with the AirflowNetwork model.
-The model allows multiple Room Air nodes assocaited with AirflowNetwork intra zone nodes.
-The AirflowNetwork intra zone linkages provide links among the intra zone nodes.
-Users may specify airflow components among these links.
-The AirflowNetwork model calculates airflows of the links.
-The incoming airflows are part of zone heat and moisture balances of intra zone nodes.
-The new model also allows users to specify a node to be connected to surfaces to have convective heat transfer and/or moisture transfer between surfaces and the node, portion of internal gains and supply air and return air fractions from zone equipment and AirLoop terminals.

 EnergyPlus offers the different types of air models listed in the table below along with the input objects associated with the use of that model.